 Applicability: Duplicate name collisions

-As previously discussed in Section 3.6.3, the JAS Global Advisors report mentioned observations that indicated some attackers were purposely choosing domains with collisions so they could take advantage of those collisions.
+As discussed in Section 3.6.3, the JAS Global Advisors report mentioned observations that indicated some attackers were purposely choosing domains with collisions so they could take advantage of those collisions.
 There have been works published since that timeframe regarding how attackers could utilize name collisions by detecting internal queries leaking from clients onto the Internet and registering the searched-for names.

-Two of these papers focused on vulnerabilities in the WPAD protocol.
+Two of these papers focused on vulnerabilities in the Web Proxy Auto-Discovery (WPAD) protocol.
 Both papers were published in May 2016; one was authored by Verisign Labs personnel only [80] and the other was co-authored by Verisign Labs personnel and University of Michigan researchers [81].
 Also published in May 2016 was an alert from the National Cyber Awareness System on the WPAD name collision vulnerability.
 [82]

 The WPAD issue involved internal-only domain names not being found when laptops using WPAD were used on external networks, so the laptops were sending DNS queries to the Internet.
 Attackers aware of this behavior could register the domains the laptops were erroneously trying to reach and perform man-in-the-middle attacks on the laptops.
 The problem was first found on Microsoft laptops, but it was soon confirmed that Apple and Linux laptops had the same problem.
 The recommended mitigation was to disable WPAD if not needed, otherwise to hard-code proxy addresses instead of using WPAD to acquire them.

 The same researchers who authored [81] plus two additional University of Michigan researchers wrote a conference paper published in November 2017 on client-side name collision vulnerabilities.
-[83] This paper covers a broader range of vulnerabilities than just WPAD.
-The authors created a general name collision threat model for clients querying internal-only names that are being leaked onto public networks.
+[83] This paper covered a broader range of vulnerabilities than just WPAD.
+The authors created a general name collision threat model for clients querying internal-only names that were being leaked onto public networks.
 The authors then analyzed DITL query data for 2011 through 2016 to find evidence of internal services (WPAD and many others) being exposed.
-They found that 115 registered services and an undetermined (but large) number of unregistered services being exposed, and they chose 48 of the most commonly seen services for further analysis.
+They found that 115 registered services and an undetermined (but large) number of unregistered services were exposed, and they chose 48 of the most commonly seen services for further analysis.
 The researchers then looked for vulnerabilities in those services and determined that 93.8% of them were vulnerable, for reasons such as lack of server authentication or accepting a different server certificate than the one expected without notifying the user.
-Further discussion of the contents of the paper is outside the scope of this document, because the service vulnerabilities are not name collision related; the relevance of the paper is that leakage of internal names associated with services puts those services at high risk of exploitation if an attacker registers a particular name collision domain.
+Further discussion of the contents of the paper is outside the scope of this document, because the service vulnerabilities were not name collision related; the relevance of the paper is that leakage of internal names associated with services puts those services at high risk of exploitation if an attacker registers a particular name collision domain.

 Four of the co-authors of the papers mentioned above filed a patent application on March 24, 2017.
-[84] This patent proposes ways to detect internal names leaking, especially for the WPAD vulnerability, and remediate the problems causing the leaks.
+[84] This patent proposed ways to detect internal names leaking, especially for the WPAD vulnerability, and remediate the problems causing the leaks.
 As of this writing, the patent application is still pending.

 Name Collision Occurrence Management Framework: 2014 – 2015

-JAS Global Advisors Phase One Draft Report
+JAS Global Advisors Phase One Report Draft

 Applicability: Duplicate name collisions, shortened name collisions, search list name collisions, re-registered name collisions